by Jean Rhodes

 For decades, the fields of youth mentoring and work-based mentoring have operated on parallel tracks–covering the same terrain but somehow unaffected by of each other.
 With few exceptions (e.g., the excellent Blackwell Handbook of Mentoring, which is edited by Professors Tammy Brown and Lillian Eby), disciplinary boundaries have gotten in the way of learning what others are doing in the field of mentoring.

-Professor Kathy Kram, the Richard C. Shipley Professor in Management Boston University School of Management, is considered the leading scholar in work-based mentoring.
+Professor Kathy Kram is a pioneer in work-based mentoring.
 Her book, Mentoring at Work, is considered a classic and has influenced generations of scholars working in this area.
-Professor Wendy Murphy is Associate Professor of Management at Babson College has studied mentoring since she was a doctoral student, completing her dissertation on the roles of work- versus non-work relationships.
+Professor Wendy Murphy is Professor of Management and Associate Dean at Babson College.
+She has studied mentoring since she was a doctoral student, completing her dissertation on the roles of work- versus non-work relationships.
 As we talked, the parallels between the two subfields became clear.
 Perhaps most striking was a comment by Professor Kram in which she briefly described the history of work-based mentoring.
 “Throughout the 80’s and 90’s, most companies wanted formal mentoring programs and considerable time and expense went into creating one-on-one matches.
 The problem was that this approach did not yield good results, and least 20% of formal mentoring relationships were unsuccessful.
 So companies are beginning to consider alternatives that include creating a culture of mentoring.
 To the extent that mentoring is incorporated into performance reviews and promotion criteria, today’s workers will be more likely to serve as informal mentors to others within the organization.”
 The relationships don’t have to be one-on-one, in fact innovative strategies including peer mentoring and mentoring circles are gaining steam.

-We will be taking up many of the same topics in our upcoming short course on strengthening the bonds between formal and informal mentoring at which Professor Murphy and, possibly, Professor Kram will speak.
-I particularly liked the notion of developmental networks.
-As Professor Murphy described them, a person’s network can be assessed by asking: “Think about the people who have taken an active interest in your career by assisting you with your personal and professional development.
+As Professor Murphy described, a person’s network can be assessed by asking: “Think about the people who have taken an active interest in your career by assisting you with your personal and professional development.
 Think broadly, these may be people from your work or outside of work (i.e., family, community).”
 Professor Murphy also shared an Murphy 2011 AMLE with the developmental initiation scale—the definition/background of the construct is on p.
 611 and the scale items on the bottom of p.
 613.

 The first part of the book provides an overview of what makes for high quality relationships and gives the reader a number of assessment tools to create a personal strategy for building an effective circle of mentors, sponsors and peers.
 They argue that a mentee must first know him or herself—values, goals, interests, talents and limitations—before beginning to build relationships that will support him or her in achieving aspirations.
 Once this self-knowledge is developed, it is up to the mentees to assess whether they have relationships in place that can support current and future aspirations.
 Through a structured process, they are invited to assess their current developmental relationship map, and to systematically identify where they may have some gaps that should be filled.
 They also outline the relational skills that are essential to reaching out to cultivate such growth-enhancing relationships including proactivity, curiosity, deep listening, self-disclosure, and self-management.